About the Author of the Blogsite, Not the Author of the Bible::

 2 Chronicles 33:1-25 2 Chronicles in [Smaller Chunks]

 Manasseh, [Hezekiah’s son,] was 12 years old when he began to [rule & he ruled] 55 years in Jerusalem.
-[Manasseh did what] was evil in the sight of the Lord, like the heathen, [whom] the Lord had cast out before the children [people] of Israel.
+But [Manasseh] did [what] was evil in the sight of the Lord, like the abominations of the heathen, whom the Lord had cast out before the children [people] of Israel.

 For he [rebuilt] the high places again [that] Hezekiah, his father, had broken down & he [put] up altars for Baalim & made groves & worshiped all the [stars & constellations] of heaven & served them.